g-yonchev/HikingPlanAndRescue/README.md

 ## Todos

-- Kendo Grid administration for tracks
+- Kendo Grid administration for tracks - 12

 - private home page to choose what to do when logged in (analyze, plan or assist(others))
     - analyze - give statistics for performance(total distance trained, total calories, total ascent) and filter by date
     - plan - add a button to check-in the track on create, think about cancelling checkinout and manual date editing
     - assist - move checked in trainings list to private

 - public home page with most popular tracks (cached)
     - tracks have likes

 - unit tests

 - filters

+- task description for Native Script

 ### Trainings
 - show checked in only to registered or just hide sensitive details for unregistered